 To learn more about how Scholastica is supporting sustainable open access publishing and helping journals fulfill the Plan S implementation guidelines, visit our Product Roadmap: Plan S, Core Open Access Publishing Standards & Scholastica.

 - This blog post was originally published on the 29th of May 2019, based on the initial Plan S implementation guidelines.
-The post was updated and republished on the 21st of May 2020 to reflect the latest Plan S guidelines.
+The post was updated and republished on the 30th of November 2020 to reflect the latest Plan S updates.